Notes on GTM, marketing, career and other side quests

 • SwanAI: Automating GTM workflows, lead scoring, lead distribution, and automated outreach.

-• Clay, Apollo, KitAI: Scraping and enrichment.
+• Clay, Apollo, and KitAI: Scraping and enrichment.

 • HubSpot: CRM and social media scheduling.